neuhart/Doing_DataScience_SS22/README.md

 ## Data Transformation
 * **New features**
-  * Calculate the distance of each transshipment to the nearest coast
+  * Calculated the distance of each transshipment to the nearest coast
-  * Calculate the mean of longitude and latitude during the event
+  * Calculated the mean of longitude and latitude during the event

 * **Merge dataset**
-  * Merges the aggregated datasets with the vessel data on the key pair 'transshipment_vessel_mmsi' and 'mmsi'
+  * Merged the aggregated datasets with the vessel data on the key pair 'transshipment_vessel_mmsi' and 'mmsi'

-* ...

 # Modeling: K-Means